 4 PDS Consultants, Inc. v.
-United States, Case No. 16-1603C, (Fed.
+United States, 132 Fed.
+Cl.
+117 (Fed.
 Cl.
 2017).

-the court properly interpreted the interplay between the VBA and JWOD Act.
-Oral arguments took place on September 4, 2018 and a final order was issued on October 17, 2018.
+the Federal Circuit took place on September 4, 2018 and a final opinion was issued on October 17, 2018.

-The United States Court of Appeals for the Federal Circuit (CAFC) affirmed the lower court's decision in favor of PDS.5 The CAFC held that Kingdomware "requires the [VA] to apply the Rule of Two to all contracting determinations."6 To hold this way essentially requires that the VA compete all contracts where "the contracting officer has a reasonable expectation that two or more small business concerns owned and controlled by veterans will submit offers and that the award can be made at a fair and reasonable price that offers best value to the United States" before a mandatory source determination is made (by checking whether an item is on the AbilityOne Procurement List).7
+The United States Court of Appeals for the Federal Circuit (CAFC) affirmed the lower court's decision in favor of PDS.5 The CAFC held that Kingdomware "requires the [VA] to apply the Rule of Two to all contracting determinations," and essentially requires that the VA compete all contracts where "the contracting officer has a reasonable expectation that two or more small business concerns owned and controlled by veterans will submit offers and that the award can be made at a fair and reasonable price that offers best value to the United States" before a mandatory source determination is made (by checking whether an item is on the AbilityOne Procurement List).7

-To reconcile the competing provisions, the court relied on the "basic tenant of statutory construction . . . that a specific statute takes precedence over a more general one" and "when two statutes conflict, the later-enacted statute controls."8 The court held that "while the JWOD applies to all agencies of the federal government, the VBA applies only to VA procurements and only when the Rule of Two is satisfied."9 Additionally, the court explained that "we assume that Congress was aware that it wrote an exception into the agency-wide Veterans Benefits Act in 2003 [expressly retaining JWOD's primacy over the VBA] when it left that very same exception out of the VBA only three years later."10
+To reconcile the competing provisions, the court relied on the "basic tenant of statutory construction . . . that a specific statute takes precedence over a more general one" and "when two statutes conflict, the later-enacted statute controls."
+The court held that "while the JWOD applies to all agencies of the federal government, the VBA applies only to VA procurements and only when the Rule of Two is satisfied."
+Additionally, the court explained that "we assume that Congress was aware that it wrote an exception into the agency-wide Veterans Benefits Act in 2003 [expressly retaining JWOD's primacy over the VBA] when it left that very same exception out of the VBA only three years later."
+10

 This decision in favor of PDS Consultants, Inc. will have a negative impact on the AbilityOne Program and Federal Acquisition Regulation Part 8 Mandatory procurement sources as applied to the VA.
+The decision may set a precedent for interpreting similar language in other statutes that may also impact the mandatory priority of the JWOD Act without express Congressional intent to do so.